tsmatz/tensorflow-tensorrt-python/README.md

 > Note : To run Tesla T4 instance (VM), please increase (request) quota in your Azure subscription.<br>

 2. Python 3.6 is already installed in this virtual machine (VM).<br>
 Login to this VM and check whether Python 3.6 is installed.
+(If not, please install Python version 3.6.)

 ```bash
 python3 -V